-- a.
-Calibrate the leak test setup (see section 4.2.1.1 in this NASA Technical Standard) for volumetric displacement. - b.
-Pressurize one side of the test article to the required pressure while the other side across the internal barrier is sealed from the atmosphere and attached to the volumetric displacement measurement device. - c.
-Use the measured volume of leaked gas to establish the leakage rate and compare it to the MALR.
+- (1) Calibrate the leak test setup (see section 4.2.1.1 in this Standard) for bubbles volume measurement. - (2) Pressurize one side of the test article to the required pressure while the other side across the internal barrier is sealed from the atmosphere and attached via tubing, flexible or firm, to the volumetric apparatus filled with fluid, preferably deionized water or alcohol. - (3) Use the measured volume of leaked gas to establish the leakage rate and compare it to the MALR.